-- 1. Business & Technical Processes: Our business processes are designed to ensure the security of data as it moves from the TRIP partners to the TRIP, as it resides within the TRIP repository, as it moves on to data requestors.
-This includes safeguards to protect TRIP's physical and electronic data assets from unauthorized access or misuse. - People Roles: The TRIP staff and contractors who access and/or work with either the data or system or both in a research or technical capacity operate in a manner that precludes inappropriate data access.
+- 1. Business & Technical Processes: Our business processes are designed to ensure the security of data as it moves from the TRIP partners to the TRIP and on to data requestors, as well as data from requestors to the TRIP.
+This includes technical structures to protect the data and communications networking components, connections, and contents, protecting the physical items, objects from unauthorized access or misuse. - 2.
+People Roles: The TRIP staff and contractors who access and/or work with either the data or system or both in a research or technical capacity.